johnduffymsc/msc_picluster/README.md

 * OpenBLAS NB = 120
 * BLIS     NB = 168

 These values achieved Rmax on the 2 node benchmark.
-The assumption that this extrapolates to the 8 node benchmark  neeeds further investigation.
+The assumption that this extrapolates to the 8 node benchmark  needs further investigation.

 ![](plots/gflops_vs_nodes_80_percent_memory.png)